bomonike/bomonike.github.io/anthropic-certs.md

 <a target="_blank" href="https://www.youtube.com/watch?v=Y3PcRp5RFzk&pp=ugUEEgJlbg%3D%3D">"5 ‘Boring’ AI Workflows that Businesses Actually Want (And How to Sell them)"</a> by Nate Herk of AI Automation

-<a name="Pricing"></a>

-## Pricing Subscriptiions

-PROTIP: <a target="_blank" href="https://www.getmerlin.in/pricing?coupon=merlin">Use merlin.ai</a>'s bulk purchasing costs <strong>$5/mo ($60/year)</strong> (with code AZ5) to access several LLMs (Claude Sonnet 4.5, OpenAI GPT5, etc.) instead of paying for a Claude AI subscription at <a target="_blank" href="https://claude.com/pricing">https://claude.com/pricing</a>:
-* Claude Free
-* Claude Max $17/month to use Claude Code and Cowork
-* Claude Max $100/month for 5x or 20x more usage than Pro
-* Teams $20/month
-* Enterprise
-<br /><br />

-CAUTION: In April 2026 Anthropic removed the $17/month tier and requires the $100/month for use of Claude Code.

-CAUTION: Rate tokens chargess for the same request prompt is not consistent over time.

-CAUTION: Claude's token charges are more complicated that figuring out your taxes.

 <a name="Quizzes"></a>

 ## Quizzes